The Moonshine Still

 Moonshine Still Co. stills are copper pot stills and can be used to make traditional types of moonshine, but they may also be used to make several other kinds of distilled alcoholic beverages, including other kinds of whiskey, gin, brandy, vodka, or rum.
 Other kinds of stills include reflux stills, column stills, and alembic stills, and some commentators further divide pot stills into the categories of moonshine stills and artisan pot stills.
 In this sort of taxonomy, Moonshine Still Co. stills are moonshine stills.

 Compared to some other kinds of stills, a pot still allows more of the other compounds (other than pure alcohol) in an alcoholic mixture, called congeners, to make their way through the condenser and into the end product.
 These impurities cause the distilled spirit to retain some of the characteristics of the ingredients that are used to make it.
 Other kinds of stills, such as a reflux still, do a very good job at separating the alcohol from a wash and creating a purer, more neutral tasting alcoholic drink.
 But not everyone distills alcohol because he wants to separate all of the alcohol from everything else in the wash.
-Many craft distillers or artisans want the product to retain the better characteristics of ingredients they've included in the mash.
-And even if you just want to make a batch of very pure alcohol with a pot still, you still have the option of distilling multiple times to increase the purity.
+Many craft distillers or artisans want the product to retain the better characteristics of ingredients they’ve included in the mash.
+And even if you just want to make a batch of very pure alcohol with a pot still

 Getting Started Distilling